tbensky/Prolog-CLP/README.md

 r([d,e,f|L],L).
 ```

-to produce the same as the results above, or as arbitrary complicated as needed.
-The only constraint on these in the spririt of difference lists is that they maintain the uninstantated tail, so the terminal difference list, will still be a difference list.
+to produce the same as the results above, or as arbitrarily complicated as needed.
+The only constraint on these in the spirit of difference lists is that they maintain the uninstantated tail, so the terminal difference list, will still be a difference list.

 Now, supposing we collected the effects of `p`, `q`, and `r` into a clause `h` like this: